ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     3. Finally, complete the **Boot volume**, **Attached volumes**, and **Network interfaces** fields as instructed by your organization.
 When you select **Boot volume**, the IBM Cloud console allows you to select certain stock images and the list of images in your catalog.
 To see your boot images, go to the **Boot images** tab after provisioning the instance.

       When using an AIX stock image as the boot volume, a console session is required for the initial setting of the root user password.
-Without completing this step, SHH login appears as being _disabled_.
+Without completing this step, SSH login appears as being _disabled_.
 For more information, see [How to create a new AIX VM with SSH keys for root login](/docs/infrastructure/power-iaas?topic=power-iaas-create-vm).
       {: important}

       ![Defining your volumes and network interfaces](./images/console-volume-network.png "Defining your volumes and network interfaces"){: caption="Figure 8.
 Defining your volumes and network interfaces" caption-side="bottom"}